anik511/JavaScript-Fundamental/JavaScript-Variables-and-Constants/README.md

 **What does this mean?**

->It means they are only available inside the function they're created in, or if not created inside a function, they are globally scoped.
+>It means they are only available inside the function they're created in, or if not created inside a function, they are ***globally scoped***.
 ```js
 var z = 9;
 console.log(z); // Expected output: 9